isabl-io/docs/data-model.md

 ---
-description: "\U0001F3F7Create models and metadata, before linking your sequencing data."
+description: "\U0001F3F7Create models and metadata, before linking your raw data."
 ---

 # Registering Metadata

 ### Isabl Data Model

-`isabl` models a NGS data generation process where sequencing _Experiments_ such as Whole Genome Sequencing are performed on _Samples_ collected from different _Individuals_.
+`Isabl` models a data generation process where _Experiments_ such as Whole Genome Sequencing are performed on _Samples_ collected from different _Individuals_.
 This normalization approach reduces data redundancy and improves data integrity.

 {% tabs %}
 {% tab title="Data Generation Process" %}